Disinfection & Covid 19 Test Kits

 - hire a decontamination service once to learn how they disinfect buildings

-Foggers and misters are power tools you might be able to use in your building with frequency.
+Foggers and misters are power tools you might be able to use in your buildings, lobbies, classrooms, meeting rooms, and other areas.
+Yes, people still are using these tools in well trafficked areas such as libaries, hospitals, and convenient stores.
 Some of these tools claim they protect surfaces for weeks.
 This claim needs to be verified by the CDC and the FTC.

 This video from Powerwash.com introduces a number of fogging and misting power tools you might use in your building.

 3 Ways to Kill Corona Virus (and other viruses too)

 Electrostatic, chemical and UV light are the three technologies used to disinfect rooms, elevators, hallways, and common areas.

 You may have seen some of the larger scale disinfectant foggers and misters used in outdoor settings.
 There is a good deal of knowledge about their effectiveness and proper usage.
 Of course, each technology comes with its own price tag.
 Some applications might be out of your reach price-wise, while some are affordable.

 Sterilizing Foggers and Misters